PokeNavBot/pokenav-documentation/_sources/trading.md.txt

 Trade requests last for at most 3 days, then disappear.

+PokeNav will only notify the poster once per individual showing interest in a post.
+This prevents using PokeNav to spam posters with responses.

 ### Responding To A Trade

 Trades happen asynchronously.
 If you see a trade you want to help with, react to the messaged as indicated.
 The poster will be DM'd by PokeNav to add your friend information and send you a DM to coordinate the trade.